If you’re reading this review, there is a good chance that you’re looking at several trading venues to see which one suits you better.

 To do so, the cryptocurrency exchange will ask you for your name, address, date of birth, and nationality.
 They might also contact you to provide them with further information.

 To get verified by Huobi, you will need to add your passport details and take a photo of your ID.
-Other documentation will also do, such as your driving license or other legal document.
+Other documentation will also do, such as your driving license or other legal documents.

 Once you get verified, your withdrawal limit will increase.
 To increase the limit again, add your telephone number and link your Google Authentication.